 The easiest way to implement SignedData, EnvelopedData, and AuthEnvelopedData is with public key certificates [RFC5280].
 If an implementation supports RSA, RSASSA-PSS, DSA, RSAES-OAEP, or Diffie-Hellman, then it MUST support key lengths from 1024-bit to 2048-bit, inclusive.
-If an implementation supports ECDSA or ECDH, then it MUST support keys on P-256.
+If an implementation supports ECDSA or ECDH, then it MUST support keys on the P-256 curve [RFC6090].